kingbonj/Soundfont-Testing-MIDI/README.md

 The program will also convert the MIDI file to .csv and store them in newly created `tmp/*` folders, which you can view during playback.
 All temporary folders are deleted on exit.

 ## Bugs/Other
-Please report any unexpected bugs!
-Fornat and content of metadata output results will vary depending on the tags provided, unfortunately there is nothing that can be done to elimenate instruments with uncommon or custom names.
+Format and content of metadata output results will vary depending on the tags provided, unfortunately there is nothing that can be done to elimenate instruments with uncommon or custom names.
+Please report any other unexpected bugs!

 ## License